 - Travel time

-- An estimate of the amount of objects being moved (think: televisions, mattresses, boxes, Grandma’s armoire, etc.)
+- An estimate of the number of objects moved (Televisions, mattresses, boxes, armoires, etc.)

-- Packing materials and/or labor for packing (if the service is provided for you)
+- Packing materials or labor for packing (if the service is provided for you)

 - Storage and crating (often called “Storage In Transit”)